Overview

 Sign messages and typed data

-You can sign EVM messages, hashes, and typed data to generate signatures for various on-chain applications:
+You can sign EVM (and Solana) messages, hashes, and typed data to generate signatures for various on-chain applications:

 import { useSignEvmMessage, useSignEvmTypedData, useSignEvmHash, useEvmAddress } from "@coinbase/cdp-hooks";